Overview of Part 232

-Every Owner, Manager and/or dry cleaning machine Operator must take a New York State Department of Environmental Conservation (NYSDEC) approved 16 hour §232.14 Training Course and successfully pass the respective Owner/Manager and/or Operator examination(s).
-As a NYS Certified Perchloroethylene (Perc) dry cleaning professional, it is your responsibility to know the many regulatory requirements and to make sure that your Perc dry cleaning operation is run according to the rules.
+Every owner, manager and/or dry cleaning machine operator must take a NYS Department of Environmental Conservation (the Department) approved 16-hour §232.14 training course and successfully pass the respective owner/manager and/or operator examination(s).
+As a NYS certified perchloroethylene (perc) dry cleaning professional, it is your responsibility to know the many regulatory requirements and to make sure that your Perc dry cleaning operation is operated according to the rules.

-The NYSDEC (the Department) has been enforcing the Part 232 requirements since 1997.
+The Department has been enforcing the Part 232 requirements since 1997.
 During this time, the Department has come to recognize that certain specific aspects of these rules are the subject of many - if not most - of the enforcement cases initiated against dry cleaning facilities.

 What follows is a brief overview of the regulation's main points and a point-by-point discussion of commonly observed problems and how to avoid them.

-An Overview of New York State's Perc Dry Cleaner Program
+An Overview of NYS's Perc Dry Cleaner Program

-NOTE: If you don't personally have a computer or web access, visit your local public library.
+NOTE: If you don't have a computer or web access, visit your local public library.
 Nearly all provide free equipment and assistance where you can access the Internet.
-Otherwise, call 518-402-8403 and ask for someone in the Dry Cleaning Implementation Group, or write to NYSDEC at the address above.
-NYSDEC will mail you any information that you may need.
+Otherwise, call 518-402-8403 and ask for someone in the Dry Cleaning Implementation Group, or write to the Department at the address above.
+The Department will mail you any information that you may need.

-SHOP REGISTRATIONS or PERMITS: Most Perc dry cleaning facilities must obtain a NYS Air Facility Registration.
+Shop Registrations or Permits: Most perc dry cleaning facilities must obtain a NYS Air Facility Registration.
 Larger facilities must get a NYS Air Facility Permit or Title V Facility Permit.
-Registration information must be kept up-to-date: Part 232 requires you to re-file and update your DEC records anytime you make machine and equipment changes.
-More about this matter later in this booklet;
+Registration information must be kept up-to-date: Part 232 requires you to re-file and update your NYSDEC records anytime you make machine and equipment changes.

-DRY CLEANING MACHINES - replacement requirements, and NYS Testing and Certification Program: Existing, older, and more polluting dry cleaning machines must be replaced with modern Perc-efficient Fourth generation designs.
+Dry Cleaning Machines - replacement requirements, and NYS Testing and Certification Program: Existing, older, and more polluting dry cleaning machines must be replaced with modern perc-efficient fourth generation designs.
 Most of these replacements were phased-in over the eight year period ending in January of 2005.
-Only brand-new NYSDEC Certified fourth generation machines can be legally installed at this time.
+Only brand-new NYSDEC certified fourth generation machines can be legally installed.
 Part 232 establishes dry cleaning machine equipment design and performance standards, and machine testing and certification requirements.
-A list of NYS CERTIFIED dry cleaning equipment is posted on the Department's website;
+A list of NYS certified dry cleaning equipment is posted on the Department's website.

-HAZARDOUS WASTE MANAGEMENT: Specific Hazardous Waste and Perc-contaminated Wastewater disposal and record-keeping requirements;
+Hazardous Waste Management: Specific hazardous waste and perc-contaminated wastewater disposal and record-keeping requirements;

-YEARLY COMPLIANCE INSPECTIONS: Every Perc dry cleaning facility must be inspected at least once each year by an independent DEC approved Part 232 Registered Compliance Inspector.
-Facility inspection reports are reviewed by regional DEC engineering/technical staff for compliance and enforcement purposes.
-A list of NYSDEC Registered Compliance Inspectors is posted on the Department's website.
+Yearly Compliance Inspections: Every perc dry cleaning facility must be inspected at least once each year by an independent NYSDEC-approved Part 232 registered compliance inspector.
+Facility inspection reports are reviewed by regional NYSDEC engineering/technical staff for compliance and enforcement purposes.
+A list of NYSDEC registered compliance inspectors is posted on the Department's website.

-Your Shop must have a valid New York STATE DEC Registration or Permit
+Your shop must have a valid NYSDEC registration or permit.

 Registration information must be kept up-to-date: PART 232 REQUIRES THAT YOU UPDATE AND RE-FILE YOUR DEC REGISTRATION OR PERMIT ANYTIME YOU MAKE MACHINE AND EQUIPMENT CHANGES.
 Federal USEPA NESHAPS notification forms must be updated, too.

-If your shop uses from 1050 to 2100 gallons of Perc each year, a NYS Air Facility Permit is required.
-A Title V Facility Permit is needed if annual usage is over 2100 gallons.
-NY State provides free technical assistance to obtain these permits - just call the NYS Small Business Assistance Program at 800-780-7227.
+Nearly all perc dry cleaning shops in NYS use less than 1,050 gallons of perc solvent each year.
+Such shops must have a valid NYS Air Facility Registration.
+To obtain a registration, two short forms must be filled out and sent to the appropriate NYSDEC Regional office.
+The forms are also available by calling 518-402-8403.
+If your shop uses from 1,050 to 2,100 gallons of perc each year, a NYS Air Facility Permit is required.
+A Title V Facility Permit is needed if annual usage is over 2,100 gallons.
+NYS provides free technical assistance to obtain these permits - just call the NYS Small Business Assistance Program at 800-780-7227.

-PLEASE NOTE: The EPA recently issued revised NESHAP standards which became effective July 27, 2006.
-Below is a summary of the new NESHAP requirements that affect perc dry cleaning facilities in New York State:
+PLEASE NOTE: The EPA issued revised NESHAP standards which became effective July 27, 2006.
+Below is a summary of the NESHAP requirements that affect perc dry cleaning facilities in NYS: